This post has information on collecting and identifying yellowware pottery, including its origins and tips to determine its age.

 Having said that, they were reproduced 20-30 years ago – so I still like these pieces and I think they are charming.
 They just aren’t terribly valuable.

-If you see a stamp on the bottom of a bowl that says , for example,”McCoy” or has a number, it was likely produced between 1940-1960.
+If you see a stamp on the bottom of a bowl that says , for example,”McCoy” or has a number, it was likely produced between 1940-1960, in the mid-19th century.

 Another clue to help determine the age of yellowware pottery lies in the glaze.
 Earlier pieces will have uniform glazing on the lip of the bowl or pitcher.
 In contrast the lip of the bowls made in a factory, will have a rough and unglazed finish.
 The photo above tries to capture these differences where the bowl on the left has the unglazed edge.

 Let me share what I know with regards to what affects the value of a piece of yellowware pottery.
-Most yellowware bowls can be purchased in the range of $35 -$100, depending upon their age and condition.
+Most yellowware bowls can be purchased in the range of $50 -$125, depending upon their age, condition and size.

 It’s probably obvious, that condition is of paramount importance when determining value.
 If there are chips or cracks in a piece of pottery, the value will decline substantially.
 If there is discoloration under or flaws in the glaze, this could also detract from the value, although less so than chips and cracks.

 Finding pieces that are unique in size, shape and function also affects value.
-So pitchers, mugs, and butter crocks will command higher prices than bowls.
+So pitchers, mugs, and butter crocks will command higher prices than an antique yellowware bowl.
 The exception is that if you are able to find truly tiny little bowls, like those shown above, then these tend to be more expensive.
 Likely because they are more difficult to find.
 Along the same lines, extra large yellowware bowls can be extremely expensive, particularly if they are in good condition.

 Imperfections in the glaze can also adversely affect the value.
 If there is discoloration under the glaze or a flaw in the glaze the value of the pottery will be diminished, but not as much as if there are chips or cracks.